-We work with a handyman named Alex for some of the small projects around the house, and I hired him to help me with these as soon as I knew I wanted to make them.
-Alex is actually a sculptor (with an impressive portfolio) who does home projects on the side.
+We worked with a handyman/sculptor, Alex Oslance, for some of the small projects around the house, and I hired him to help me with these.
 It’s a huge bonus to me that he’s a sculptor, because it means he has an excellent eye for detail, and he’ll brainstorm solutions with me thinking as both an artist and a builder.
 And brainstorm we did!

 I determined I wanted to use 3/8 inch thick plywood, but Alex was concerned because that was thin enough that the boards could split if we screwed them together.
 So I considered the thicker plywood, but it just didn’t look right — the proportions were off — too heavy looking.
 So we discussed ways to make the 3/8 inch plywood work.
 We looked at metal brackets and all sorts of fasteners.
 Then happily, Alex came up with this smart format.